Not undiscovered but still a gem. “Croatia” – the name conjures something far away and exotic.

 There are several reasons why Croatia has become such a hot destination

-Mediterranean climate, 2000 kilometers of coastline, an array of beautiful islands, stunning medieval towns of Split and Dubrovnik, the picturesque Plitvice National Park, a chance to jump across the border for a dash to Slovenia.
+Mediterranean climate, 2000 kilometers of coastline, an array of beautiful islands, stunning medieval towns of Split (check out our guide to Split) and Dubrovnik, the picturesque Plitvice National Park, a chance to jump across the border for a dash to Slovenia.
 What’s not to like!

 The country met my high expectations and then some.
 It is a small country (I am from India, so it felt small, in comparison).
 Yet, we had to skip the Istrian peninsula during our two-week holiday.
 There is so much to see and experience.
 The warmth and genuine hospitality of Croatians make it decidedly suitable and enjoyable for families.
 We faced no issues in communication.
 Most people in the bigger cities speak passable English.

 1. 2000 km of coastline and an array of beautiful islands

 Croatia offers a stunning array of islands, each with its unique attractions.
 It becomes quite difficult to choose which islands to go to.
 The good news is that whichever one you choose would not disappoint you.
 Hvar, Brac, Korcula, Mljet, Rab are popular islands to explore.